 All three above approaches can be effective at detecting change, but they also all suffer from the drawback that they tell us very little about the kind of change that has happened in a given pixel.
-While detection of change is a great first step, it is not easy to base management decisions on, so figuring out a bit more about the kind of change attribution, is useful.
+While detection of change is a great first step, it is not easy to base management decisions on, so figuring out a bit more about the kind of change that has been detected, called change attribution, is useful.